MuhammadMajiid/UART/README.md

 #### PISO Unit

-***Parallel-Input-Serial-Output*** shift register, this unit is responsible of converting the data from a parallel bus to serial data in a single wire, it is controlled by an ***FSM logic*** to do so, It takes about 11 baud_clk cycles to send the whole data packet.
+***Parallel-Input-Serial-Output*** shift register, this unit is responsible for converting the data from a parallel bus to serial data in a single wire, it is controlled by an ***FSM logic*** to do so, It takes about 11 baud_clk cycles to send the whole data packet.
-Basically it is the heart of the transmission unit.
+It is the heart of the transmission unit.

 ##### Tx FSM